• Home

 Olive oil - used for browning the chicken.

-(1) Season the diced chicken with a little bit of salt and pepper or Tony's and brown in olive oil in a heavy 5 qt saute pan.
+(1) Brown the seasoned diced chicken in olive oil in a heavy 5 qt saute pan.
 Here's my 5 qt Calphalon pot that I use and love!
-Brown for about 5 minutes and remove from the pot.
+Brown the chicken about 5 minutes and remove it from the pot.

-(2) Add the sliced sausage to the pot and brown for 5 minutes.
-Then add the onion, bell pepper, and celery.
-Mix well and scrape the bottom of the pan to remove and incorporate any browned pieces of chicken and sausage.
+(2) Brown the sliced sausage in the same pot for 5 minutes.
+Then add the onion, bell pepper, and celery (trinity).
+Mix well and scrape the bottom of the pan to remove and incorporate any browned pieces of chicken and sausage (some call this gradoux or gradoo!
+There are several neat names for this, but this is the one I heard growing up).
 Simmer covered for about 5 minutes, stirring halfway through cooking.
-Remove from pot.
+Remove the sausage from the pot.

 (3) Add the shrimp to the pot (add more olive oil if needed) and simmer for about 5 minutes or until the shrimp are pink.
 Stir frequently.

-(4) Return chicken, sausage, and onion bell pepper mixture to the pot.
+(4) Return chicken, sausage, and trinity to the pot.
 Add the tomatoes with juice, cauliflower rice, and seasonings.
 Mix well and taste for flavor.
 Bring mixture to a slow simmer, cover, and simmer for 5 minutes.
 Gently stir the jambalaya, cover, and slow simmer for another 5 minutes.

 Serve with hot sauce if desired.
 A green salad is a nice side dish if you need a side dish.
 There are never any leftovers at my house!